For those who’d like to read the play before proceeding with this article, you can, for free, here.

 Point One: Unbelievable Love?

-The words ‘love at first sight’ are directly associated with Romeo & Juliet, and for good reason.
+The words ‘love at first sight’ are directly associated with Romeo & Juliet, and for a good reason.
 Here is Romeo’s reaction after seeing Juliet for the first time:

 For I ne’er saw true beauty till this night.